-The day is paced according to a daily schedule.
-The day provides for large group, small group and individual activities.
-The schedule provides for a balance of active and quieter periods, teacher initiated and child initiated activities.
+The daily schedule includes large group, small group, and individual activities.
+It includes a balance of active and quieter periods, as wells as teacher initiated and child initiated activities.
 A consistent daily schedule gives the children a sense of security and order.